iwakunibob/hugo-start/content/contact/index.md

 draft: false
 ---

-This page will have our contact information.
+This page has contact information.